tobiasbriones/cp-unah-is910-simulation-theory/random-babylon-dice/index.md

 This problem can be solved with several variants, and it's up to you, but for this basic problem any of these is valid.

-When you run the code several times, a new arranged dice is obtained:
+When you run the code several times, a new randomly-arranged dice is obtained:

 ![Result](result.png)